Linear Algebra in ML

 $$h = \sigma(Wx + b)$$

-where $\sigma$ is a non-linear activation function, $W$ is the weight matrix, and $b$ is the bias vector.
+where $\sigma$ is the activation function, $W$ is the weight matrix, and $b$ is the bias vector.

 1